filamentphp/filament/packages/app/docs/09-configuration.md

 ### The default admin context

 When you run `filament:install`, a new file is created in `app/Providers/Filament` - `AdminContextProvider.php`.
-This is the file contains the configuration for the `/admin` context.
+This file contains the configuration for the `/admin` context.

 When this documentation refers to the "configuration", this is the file you need to edit.
 It allows you to completely customize the app.